thecartercenter/nemo/docs/production-setup/bionic/production-setup.md

     # Generate admin user (note the password that is output)
     bundle exec rake db:create_admin

+### Test Email

+Email is important for NEMO to work properly.
+To test it, run:

+    bundle exec rails console

+and then enter the following, replacing EMAIL with an email address you can check and that is _different from_ the one you entered for the site's email.

+    class T < ApplicationMailer; def t; mail(to: "EMAIL", subject: "Test 1", body: "Test 1"); end; end; T.t.deliver_now

+The console should print a line starting with `=> #<Mail::Message:` and the email should arrive.
+If you get an error, you will need to check your mail settings.
+It's also possible the email will end up in your spam folder because of its short body and subject.
+If this happens, try doing a NEMO password reset (click the link on the login screen).
+If this email also ends up in your spam folder, you should raise the issue with your email provider.

 ### Create a Delayed Job service